 Here's What Kyrie Irving Said After The Nets Beat The Cavs

-Kyrie Irving spoke to the media after the Brooklyn Nets beat Cleveland Cavaliers on Friday evening.
+Kyrie Irving spoke to reporters after the Brooklyn Nets beat the Cleveland Cavaliers.

-The Brooklyn Nets beat the Cleveland Cavaliers by a score of 118-107 on Friday evening at Barclays Center, and after the game Kyrie Irving spoke to reporters.

-Irving and Kevin Durant went to the podium together, and a clip of what was said can be seen in the tweet that is embedded below from the Twitter account of YES Network.

 The Related stories on NBA basketball